 Northwestern Pritzker School of Law: “Originalism and History: An Interdisciplinary Discussion”

 On October 4, professors John O. McGinnis and James E. Pfander will host a JMC-supported conference at Northwestern’s Pritzker School of Law.
-The interdisciplinary conference will focus on the subject of originalism and history and consist of three sessions (bolded names indicate JMC fellows):
+The interdisciplinary conference, made possible by a grant from the Thomas W. Smith Foundation, will focus on the subject of originalism and history and consist of three sessions (bolded names indicate JMC fellows):

 Session 1: What Knowledge of History do Originalists Need?

 - Randy Barnett, “Challenging the Priesthood of Professional Historians”

 - Jonathan Gienapp, “Knowing How v.
 Knowing That: Navigating the Past”

 Session 2: What Knowledge of Law Do Historians Need?

 - William Baude and Stephen E. Sachs, “Originalism and the Law of the Past”